 Property has been a key investment for Royal London for decades.
-As a result, we are one of the largest landlords in the UK with around £8 billion assets under management and a strong performance record.
+As a result, we are one of the largest landlords in the UK with around £8 billion assets under management (as at 31 December 2020) and a strong performance record.
 We manage mature portfolios of sizeable prime properties, mainly commercial, and our aim is to make the most of these assets through active management and development.

 We see property as a truly long-term investment.
 This focus helps offset the lower liquidity and higher transaction costs of the asset class, but we believe that this gives us time to realise the full potential of each property we own, whether that is through improving the quality of that asset and the income it produces, or selling it when market conditions are favourable.

 Our portfolios focus on prime assets - higher quality properties in attractive areas that produce higher rental income - with a bias towards London and the South-East of England.
 Prime assets can be strongly defensive in a downturn, while an upturn can drive higher rents and the opportunity to improve the assets.

 A strong team is an essential part of a successful property franchise.
 We have a small team of highly experienced professionals.
 Property as an asset class is a real, tangible asset, which has to be actively managed.
 The lifecycle of property management is something our team understands very well, and we have sector specialists covering retail property, central London offices, industrial property and alternatives.